Quality assurance: Software development

-Software quality assurance refers to monitoring the software engineering processes and methods used to ensure quality.
+Software quality assurance refers to monitoring the software engineering processes and methods used to ensure quality, as well verification and validation of the resulting output (i.e., product functionality and code).
 Various methods or frameworks are employed for this, such as ensuring conformance to one or more standards, e.g. ISO 25010 (which supersede ISO/IEC 9126) or process models such as CMMI, or SPICE.
 In addition, enterprise quality management software is used to correct issues such as supply chain disaggregation and to ensure regulatory compliance; these are vital for medical device manufacturers.

 Using contractors or consultants

 Consultants and contractors are sometimes employed when introducing new quality practices and methods, particularly where the relevant skills and expertise and resources are not available within the organization.
-Consultants and contractors will often employ Quality Management Systems (QMS), auditing and procedural documentation writing CMMI, Six Sigma, Measurement Systems Analysis (MSA), Quality Function Deployment (QFD), Failure Mode and Effects Analysis (FMEA), and Advance Product Quality Planning (APQP).
+Consultants and contractors will often employ quality management systems (QMS), auditing and procedural documentation writing CMMI, Six Sigma, measurement systems analysis (MSA), quality function deployment (QFD), failure mode and effects analysis (FMEA), and advanced product quality planning (APQP).